Thomas W. Miller

 Thomas Woodnutt Miller (June 26, 1886 – May 5, 1973) was an American politician serving as a Republican U.S. Representative for Delaware's at-large congressional district.
 He was a veteran of World War I and a member of the American Legion, who served as a National Legislative Committee chairman.

 Early life and education

-Thomas Woodnutt Miller was born in Wilmington, Delaware, son of Governor Charles R. and Abigail Morgan Woodnutt Miller.
-He attended The Hotchkiss School and graduated from Yale University in 1908.
+Thomas Woodnutt Miller was born in Wilmington, Delaware, son of Governor Charles R. Miller and Abigail Morgan (Woodnutt) Miller.
+He attended the Hotchkiss School and graduated from Yale University in 1908.
 He was initially employed as a steel roller by the Bethlehem Steel Company in 1908 and 1909.

 Political career

 Miller worked as secretary to U.S. Representative William H. Heald from 1910 until 1912, and during this period studied law in Washington, D.C.
 He was appointed by his father, Governor Charles R. Miller, to the position of Delaware Secretary of State from 1913 until 1915.

 Miller was elected to the United States House of Representatives in 1914, defeating incumbent Democratic U.S. Representative Franklin Brockson.
 During this term, he served in the Republican minority in the 64th Congress.
 Seeking reelection in 1916, he lost to Democrat Albert F. Polk, a lawyer from Georgetown.
 Miller served from March 4, 1915, until March 3, 1917, during the administration of U.S. President Woodrow Wilson.